exelix11/SysDVR/building.md

 For supported platforms these are automatically downloaded by the build scripts, for other platforms you will need to obtain them yourself (make sure to download the correct version).

 The only exception is for CimguiSDL2Cross which must be self built since it is completely custom, you should be able to build it with cmake following the [instructions](https://github.com/exelix11/CimguiSDL2Cross/tree/master/cimgui#compilation) on the repo itself.
+You can use SysDVR without CimguiSDL2Cross if you run with the `--legacy` option but you will lose the GUI.

 Once all the libraries are ready copy them to the `runtimes/your_platform/native` folder, for example `runtimes/linux-arm64/native` for linux x64 and the client should be able to run.